Tushti02/java-interview-questions/README.md

 ---

-# 3 interviewquestions

-What will be the output of the following code snippets and why ?
+## 3. What will be the output of the following code snippets and why ?

 ```java